-This is the first in a series of articles debunking Aged Care myths and ‘traps’ that are commonly encountered.
+This article begins a series that debunks Aged Care myths and commonly encountered ‘traps’.
 Clients new to this field often struggle with, or misunderstand, rules around RADs.
 (RADs by the way, are Refundable Accommodation Deposits – we describe them below!)
 Two common Aged Care myths regarding RADs are:

 - Misunderstanding available options